-Silviculture

-The growing and care of trees in woodlands.
+Silviculture The growing and care of trees in woodlands.

-Stand

-Trees of one type or species, grouped together within a woodland.

-Sub-Compartment

-Temporary management division of a compartment, which may change between management plan periods.
+Stand Trees of one type or species, grouped together within a woodland.
+Sub-Compartment Temporary management division of a compartment, which may change between management plan periods.
+Thinning The felling of a proportion of individual trees within a given area.

-Thinning

-The felling of a proportion of individual trees within a given area.
 The remaining trees grow to fill in the space created.

-Tubex or Grow or Tuley Tubes

-Tubes placed over newly planted trees or natural regeneration that promote growth and provide protection from animals such as rabbits and deer.
+Tubex or Grow or Tuley Tubes Tubes placed over newly planted trees or natural regeneration that promote growth and provide protection from animals such as rabbits and deer.
+Weeding The control of vegetation immediately around newly planted trees or natural regeneration to promote tree growth until they become established.
+Windblow/Windthrow Trees or groups of trees blown over (usually uprooted) by strong winds and gales.
+Registered Office: The Woodland Trust, Kempton Way, Grantham, Lincolnshire NG31 6LL.

-Weeding

-The control of vegetation immediately around newly planted trees or natural regeneration to promote tree growth until they become established.
-Either by hand cutting or with carefully selected weed killers such as glyphosate.

-Windblow/Windthrow

-Trees or groups of trees blown over (usually uprooted) by strong winds and gales.

-The Woodland Trust, Kempton Way, Grantham, Lincolnshire NG31 6LL.

 The Woodland Trust is a charity registered in England and Wales no. 294344 and in Scotland no. SC038885.
 A non-profit making company limited by guarantee.
 Registered in England no. 1982873.
 The Woodland Trust logo is a registered trademark.